-A simple, five-column spreadsheet can help you keep track of your student loan servicer information, loan payment details, and loan terms so they're easier to find when you need them.
+A simple spreadsheet can help you keep track of your student loan servicer information, loan payment details, and loan terms so they're easier to find when you need them.

 Step 1.
 Gather your documents.

-- Financial aid award letters that you received each year describing your federal aid and federal loan eligibility.
+- Financial aid award letters that you received each year with your federal aid and federal loan eligibility.